44Xolo/chef-app-/README.md

 3. Commit changes ( git commit -m -Add amazing featureấdtax)
 4. Push to the branch ( git push origin feature/amazing-feature)
 5. Open a Pull Request

-## License

-The project falls under a license of MIT License see the LICENSE file.

 ## Support